MecSim/MecSimCalc-docs/docs/output/plots.md

 ### Plotly Slider

+Plotly is a plotting library similar to Matplotlib, but it also supports interactive plots.
+The MecSimCalc library provides a function to simplify creating a plotly figure with a slider.

-To create a plotly figure with a slider, you can use the `plot_slider` function from the `mecsimcalc` library.
-The `plot_slider` function takes in a function and returns the plotly figure with a slider.
+MecSimCalc's `plot_slider` function takes in a function as an argument and returns the plotly figure with a slider.
 The function has two arguments: the first argument is the value of the slider, and the second argument is the x value.

 ### Code